 - Individual success rates.
 Do a little research to figure out the statistics of your local hospital or birthing center.
 Do not be afraid to ask your obstetrician directly about their rates regarding emergency C-sections, or to ask your midwife about their rates regarding emergency transfers to a hospital.

 - Your proximity to emergency care.
 It is always advised to have a backup plan.
-A home birth may be much more safe if you are close to a hospital in case there are problems during delivery.
-It is also best to make this nearby care center aware of when you begin to go into labor so that they can prepare for an emergency deliver if necessary.
+A home birth may be much safer if you are close to a hospital in case there are problems during delivery.
+It is also best to make this nearby care center aware of when you begin to go into labor so that they can prepare for an emergency delivery if necessary.

 - Your personal comfort level.
 Many women become anxious or upset by the rules and regulations of their hospital.
 You are going to be given much more flexibility with a birthing center or home birth, meaning you can likely eat, drink, or wear whatever you like during the birthing process.
 Being more involved during the birth is usually what will lead women away from the traditional hospital setting, but it is of course important to carefully consider all options available.